jherzfeld/24-game/README.md

 ## Examples
 > solve: 1 2 3 4
 > (4 * 3 * 2) + 1
-> no, this is 25
+> No, this is 25...

 > solve: 1 2 3 4
 > 4 * 3 * (1 + 1)
-> sorry, this is not a valid expression
+> Sorry, this is not a valid expression.

 > solve: 1 2 1 1
 > 12 * (1 + 1)
-> sorry, this is not a valid expression
+> Sorry, this is not a valid expression.

 > solve: 1 1 1 1
 > (1 + 1 + 1 + 1)!
-> sorry, this is not a valid expression
+> Sorry, this is not a valid expression.

 > solve: 8 4 7 4
 > (7 - (8 / 8)) * 4
-> yes, this is indeed 24
+> That is Correct!